 Dogs & The Second Generation

-In chapter nineteen Cathy, (Catherine's daughter) sets out from the Grange with her dogs and they are attacked by Hereton's dogs.
+In chapter nineteen Cathy, (Catherine's daughter) sets out from the Grange with her dogs and they are attacked by Hareton's dogs.

 This is an interesting twist and once again, it is not just random storytelling but holds meaning.
-Cathy and Hereton have to intervene to separate the two packs of dogs, thus this foreshadows that while Cathy and Hereton are initially unfriendly and snipe at each other, they will make peace and love will develop between them.
+Cathy and Hareton have to intervene to separate the two packs of dogs, thus this foreshadows that while Cathy and Hareton are initially unfriendly and snipe at each other, they will make peace and love will develop between them.

 This attack between the dogs aptly symbolizes the animosity between the two households but how because of the next generation, it finally comes to an end.